valentingarnier/valentingarnier.github.io/index.md

 This analysis can help for the mysterious murders in the following way:
 - Focusing on the most central airports stated above could help in finding the criminal.
 - If the home country of the murderer is known, we can reduce the list of destinations to the top 10 visited ones and to the time of the year when there are more travels.
-- On the contrary, if the home country is unknown but we have travels data, we can use the prediction model to estimate the home country of the criminal.
+- On the contrary, if the home country is unknown but we have travel data, we can use the prediction model to estimate the home country of the criminal.

 <center>